errolPereira/errolPereira.github.io/_posts/2022-08-22-how_to_train_custom_object_detection_using_tfod.md

 ---
 In this post I will guide you in creating a custom object detection model using Tensorflow's  Object detection API.

+To keep the post short I have divided the tutorial into 3 parts.
+In this part I will show you how to install and test TensorFlow and TFOD library with GPU support in your system.

 After completing this tutorial, you will know:

 1. Install TFOD2 with GPU